seesmof/University-Universytet/61D/process.md

 Going back to Django, gotta try the page-wise updates i think rather than React's dynamic layout, because with React and Next.js i can't really add a database easily, whereas with Python and Django it's integrated.

 Django doesn't allow for much customization, which is what i want, so imma try customtkinter.
+Customtkinter doesn't give you much built in things.
+So the search continues i guess.